giorgostheo/EMP/README.md

  - Implement sanity checks for modules (make sure that they have a run.sh file for example).
  - Refactor complex parts of the codebase like the large function that checks all nodes.
  - Implement tests somehow...
- - Make changes and additions to publish to PyPy and make pip installable.

 ### License